apify/actor-scraper/docs/introduction/introduction.md

 ![pseudo url input](../img/making-a-pseudo-url.jpg "Adding new Pseudo URL.")

+### Filtering with a link selector
+Pseudo URLs are just one part of your URL matching arsenal.
+The other one is the **Link selector** which you can find right under the Pseudo URLs input field.
+It's just a CSS selector and its purpose is to select the HTML elements where the scraper should look for URLs.
+And by looking for URLs we mean finding the elements' 'href' attributes.
+For example, to enqueue URLs from `<div class="my-class" href=...>` tags, you would enter `'div.my-class'`.
+For now let's just keep the default selector: `a`, which pretty much means "all links".

+What's the connection to Pseudo URLs?
+Well, first, all the URLs found in the elements that match the link selector are collected.
+Then, Pseudo URLs are used to filter those URLs an enqueue only the ones that match the Pseudo URL structure.
+Simple.

 ### Test run
 We've added some configuration, so it's time to test it.
 Just run the task, keeping the **Max pages per run** set to `10` and **Page function** the same.
 You should see in the log that the scraper first visits the Start URL and then several of the actor details, matching the Pseudo URL.